datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 **Notice that these probabilities are over the trees,** i.e., the subscript $i$.

 If all the predictions in all the trees are predicting the correct values $\mathbf y$, the margin will be 1.
 If all the predictions are not correct, the margin is -1.
-If we have two predicted values and probabilties of each of the predictions are equal, the margin is 0.
+If we have two predicted values and probabilities of each of the predictions are equal, the margin is 0.

 ### Strength